 Works on All Skin Types

-A wide range of venous insufficiency cases are treatable through EVLA, because the procedure yields results with all skin types, and it is able to treat damaged veins deeper in the legs.
+A wide range of venous insufficiency cases is treatable through EVLA because the procedure yields results with all skin types, and it is able to treat damaged veins deeper in the legs.